What Is a USDA Loan? Am I Eligible for One?

 USDA Rural Development’s housing programs give individuals and families the opportunity to buy or build a rural single-family home with no money down, repair their existing home, or refinance their mortgage under certain circumstances.

-The USDA promotes homeownership for low-income families and economic development in rural areas.
+The USDA promotes homeownership for low-income households and economic development in rural areas.

-USDA loans are available to eligible first-time and repeat buyers, and millennial homebuyers to retirees, for primary residences.
+USDA loans are available to eligible first-time homebuyers and repeat buyers for primary residences.

 Single Family Housing Guaranteed Loan Program